 Planning for Bush Fire Protection 2017 – Public Exhibition

-Public Consultation is now underway on the draft planning for bush fire protection 2017.
-The NSW RFS is seeking public comments on the draft document.
+Public Consultation has now closed on the draft planning for bush fire protection 2017.

 Planning for Bush Fire Protection (PBP) was developed by the NSW Rural Fire Service (NSW RFS) to provide development standards for building in bush fire prone areas in NSW.
 It provides for the protection of human life and helps to minimise the impacts on property from the threat of bush fire.